Jérémy Boulanger-Bonnelly

 Biography

-His work has been published, in both English and French, in the McGill Law Journal, the Cahiers de droit, the Dalhousie Law Journal, the Supreme Court Law Review, the International Organizations Law Review and the University of New Brunswick Law Review.
-He has recently co-edited a book celebrating the career of the Honourable Clément Gascon, entitled Une force tranquille : The Judicial Legacy of Clément Gascon
+His research has been published, in both English and French, in several law journals including the McGill Law Journal, the Cahiers de droit, the Dalhousie Law Journal, the Supreme Court Law Review, and the International Organizations Law Review.
+He co-edited a book celebrating the career of the Honourable Clément Gascon, entitled Une force tranquille : The Judicial Legacy of Clément Gascon.

-A member of the Quebec Bar, he strives to contribute to access to justice through community initiatives.
-He is involved as a pro bono lawyer in several constitutional cases, as Chair of the Canadian Bar Association's Access to Justice Subcommittee, and as Chair of the Legislation and Law Reform Committee of the CBA’s Quebec Division.
-He also serves as Vice-President of Interligne, a front-line center that provides various services, including legal information, to LGBTQ+ communities.
+In parallel to his teaching and research, Professor Boulanger-Bonnelly strives to contribute to access to justice through community initiatives.
+He is involved as a pro bono lawyer in several constitutional cases, as a member of the Canadian Bar Association's Access to Justice Subcommittee, and as chair of the Legislation and Law Reform Committee of the CBA’s Quebec Division.
+He also serves on the advisory board of the National Self-Represented Litigants Program and on the metrics subcommittee of the National Action Committee on Access to Justice in Civil and Family Matters.

 Areas of Interest

-Access to Justice, Private Law, Judicial Institutions and Civil Procedure, Comparative Law, Constitutional Law.
+Professor Boulanger-Bonnelly works in the following areas: Access to Justice, Judicial Institutions and Civil Procedure, Private Law, Comparative Law, and Constitutional Law.

 Selected Publications